EDIflyer/linux-notes/docs/server-setup/server_setup.md

 ## mkdocs-material setup
 See [`triggerscript.sh`](../triggerscript.sh) for the build command for the deployed setup, however for testing changes live a persistent container serving mkdocs-material is much quicker and easier to use.

-We want to use the [`git-revision-date-localized` plugin](https://github.com/timvink/mkdocs-git-revision-date-localized-plugin) and the [MkDocs GLightbox plugin](https://blueswen.github.io/mkdocs-glightbox/) - these need to be installed by `pip` on top of the main `mkdocs-material` image, therefore we need to create a custom Dockerfile to add the revelant commands and create a custom image before we can activate them in the `mkdocs.yml` configuration file:
+We want to use the [mkdocs-git-revision-date-localized plugin](https://github.com/timvink/mkdocs-git-revision-date-localized-plugin) and the [MkDocs GLightbox plugin](https://github.com/blueswen/mkdocs-glightbox) - these need to be installed by `pip` on top of the main `mkdocs-material` image, therefore we need to create a custom Dockerfile to add the revelant commands and create a custom image before we can activate them in the `mkdocs.yml` configuration file:
 ??? example "mkdocs.dockerfile - use in Portainer as Images > Build image"
-    Name: `custom/mkdocs-material`
     ``` docker linenums="1"
     FROM squidfunk/mkdocs-material
     RUN pip install mkdocs-git-revision-date-localized-plugin
     RUN pip install mkdocs-glightbox
     RUN git config --global --add safe.directory /docs
     ```
+    Once we have created that file we can then either build the custom image using the following command:
+    ``` bash
+    docker build --tag="custom/mkdocs-material" --file="mkdocs.dockerfile" .
+    ```
+    (the `.` at the end is important as it sets the build context and the command won't work without it!)

+    Or using Portainer we can just paste directly in as a custom image:
+    Name: `custom/mkdocs-material`
     ![](../images/2022-07-10-12-16-58.png)
-Once we have created that file we can then build the custom image using `docker build --tag="custom/mkdocs-material" --file="mkdocs.dockerfile" .` (the `.` at the end is important as it sets the build context and the command won't work without it!)

 Now that the custom image has been created we can use a docker-compose file to create a stack in Portainer.
 The benefit of having this as a stack as is that we can easily re-deploy it.